 Logging

-The main purpose of logging is to record operations performed in the task for further analysis.
-Keeping logs allows identifying errors in the task's operation
+The main goal of logging is to document the operations performed in the task for further analysis.
+Logging makes it possible to identify errors in the task's operation

 this.doLog

-Indicates whether the task's log is enabled, can be used as a flag for optimization, for cases when the log is not kept and the argument to this.logger.put is a complex expression
+Shows whether task logging is enabled; can be used as a flag for optimization, for cases where the log is not kept and the argument to this.logger.put is a complex expression

 this.logger.*